dansanderson/mega65-welcome-guide/using-jtag.md

 To convert this BASIC program listing to a PRG file with `petcat`, upload it to the MEGA65, then run it (using your actual serial port device name for `/dev/cu.usbserial...`):

     petcat -w65 -o myprogram.prg -- myprogram.bas
-    m65 -l /dev/cu.usbserial... mylisting.prg
+    m65 mylisting.prg
-    m65 -l /dev/cu.usbserial... -T "run"
+    m65 -T "run"
 ```

 ## Finding other JTAG tools

 If you're interested in the debugging programs remotely, download the M65 Debugger app from Filehost ([Windows](https://files.mega65.org?id=042e934f-c6e7-480f-8caa-4176be5ee784), [Mac](https://files.mega65.org?id=8d499f0a-062f-48e1-8cd0-a4aa035730b3), or [Linux](https://files.mega65.org?id=e466d859-9aef-48b0-a4dd-720b0a846532)).
 See [the m65dbg README](https://github.com/MEGA65/m65dbg) for more information on how to use the debugger, including video tutorials.

 You can use the `mega65_ftp` command line tool to perform the SD Card file transfer functions of the M65Connect app.
-This is available from [the mega65-tools Github repository](https://github.com/MEGA65/mega65-tools/releases/tag/CI-latest).
-Mac users: this will require a similar approval process used to prepare the `m65` command line tool, described above.